Is this article helpful?

 User Performance table list

-Go to Users > User Performance table list.
-To see an individual agent’s performance in other Report Tabs, use the Users filter when you are on those tabs.
+Go to Reports module > Users > User Performance table list.
+To see an individual agent’s performance in other report tabs, use the Users filter when you are on those tabs.

 Identify potential anomalies for resolved conversations